plutto-labs/plutto-python/README.md

 ## Testing
+All the tests must be added in the `tests/` directory.
 To run the tests you nedd to execute the following command on the root path of the plutto library

 ```bash
 pytest .